 All staff and volunteers have a strict duty never to subject an individual to any form of harm or abuse.
 Failure to adhere to these procedures will be treated as gross misconduct.

-Individuals who attend Freesoles Dance may view our policy where appropriate and a copy will always be available on our website or at class on request.
+Individuals who attend Freesoles Dance may view our policy where appropriate and a copy will always be kept at dance class.